 A landlord who offers five or more dwelling units for rent in the State may not include a provision authorizing the landlord to take possession of the premises or tenant's personal property in any manner not "pursuant to law," or a provision permitting the landlord to evict tenant solely in retaliation against tenant for planning, organizing, or joining a tenant organization with the purpose of negotiating collectively with the landlord.

 This law is not intended to change landlord's or tenant's rights arising from a breach of the lease, or to change either party's right to terminate or not renew a lease under the terms of the lease.
-Read the Law: Md.
-Code Real Prop. § 8-203.1
+Read the Law: Maryland Code, Real Property, Section 8-203.1

 NOTE: The above prohibited clauses should not be construed to imply that a landlord with fewer than 5 units may do what these provisions forbid.
 No landlord may take possession of the premises or of tenant's personal possessions in a manner not "pursuant to law," and the retaliatory eviction described above is prohibited to all by section 8-208.1 of the Maryland Real Property Article.

 If tenants today rightly or wrongly feel that leases are one sided contracts in favor of the landlord, they would feel even worse with leases provisions that were allowed a number of years ago.
 Since that time, the state has enacted legislation that would prohibit certain provisions in a residential lease.

 Tenant authorizes any other person to confess judgment on a claim arising from the lease.
 Thus, for example, if a landlord felt that a tenant owed money for physical damage to a property at the end of the tenancy, the landlord could, by the authority of the lease, simply claim the amount as a judgment -- even if the tenant contests the situation -- and without having to prove the claim in court.